RTV 4432 – Ethics & Problems in Telecommunication

 Evaluate claims and assertions using critical-thinking skills.

 Resolve dilemmas with a three-step ethical reasoning skills

 1) Decision Memo Guide by Dr. Norm Lewis: Decision Memo Guide

 2) Media Ethics: Key Principles for Responsible Practice by Patrick Lee Plaisance

 Decision Memos – 1 due in class #4, 1 due in class #6, 2 due by June 30th 50%

 Class Presentation 25%

-This multiple choice test on the Decision Memo Guide is one more incentive to read (not
+This multiple choice test on the Decision Memo Guide is difficult.
+Read and study, do not skim, the guide.

 Quizzes will be based on the assigned book chapters for each class.

 Class Presentation (25%)